San Antonio Tecomitl

 Other decorations include skulls and skeletons, balloons, candles, incense, and crosses.

+You can see family and friends decorating the graves.
 And, they sit by the graves as they joined the departed on their spiritual journey.

-The Mariachi moved around the cemetery, and performed for different groups.
+The Mariachi moved around the cemetery and performed for different groups.

 We were there during sunset.

-The children's graves decorated for the Day of the Dead
+Children's graves decorated for the Day of the Dead

 The graves decorated for the Day of the Dead